Greg Matthews: 1988–89: One Day Recall

 Matthews began the 1988–89 domestic summer strongly and there was some talk he would be able to get back in the test team.

 He was recalled to the Australian one day team for the WSC finals series in 1988–89, as a third spinner.
 However, he bowled poorly, going for 0–62 off 7 overs.
 "I felt sorry for him in a lot of ways", said Allan Border, "because I gave him a pretty tough task, bowling in that first 15 overs, and then he had to bowl towards the end when their guys were wacking out."

 Matthews was overlooked for the 1989 Ashes in favor of Tim May and Trevor Hohns.
 However, when May fell injured, Matthews was picked in an Australian one day squad to tour India.
 "I am just glad to be part of the scene again", he said.
 "I'm stoked."

 1989–90

 Matthews struggled in the early part of the 1989–90 season and was made 12th man for NSW for some games.
 He eventually worked his way back into the side and had a strong season, highlights including 10–76 against Tasmania.
 His excellent bowling in the Sheffield Shield final against Queensland helped New South Wales to victory.
 "It's always nice to take wickets, the seven against Tasmania was a career best and a big turn on, and five in the final is a big turn on also", said Matthews.
 "They are all important."

 Australia vs England 1990–91: Test recall

-He was always excellent for the shock-value element, but also a guy who could play better than he probably ever realised and who record as an all-rounder for NSW is unrivalled.